-Fuel with Carbs
+1. Fuel With Carbs

 Aim for at least one bottle every hour and maybe more.
 You can even use a sports drink mix for carbs and electrolytes.
 Pro tip: add some ice to the bottle to help reduce your core temperature.

-By far, the easiest way to make your Sweet Spot training feel easier is to cool yourself with a good fan.
+By far, the easiest way to make your training feel easier is to cool yourself with a good fan.
 Get at least one fan that moves a high volume of air and position it to cover the maximum amount of surface area on your body as possible.

-Listen to Music
+4. Listen to Music

 The right song can have a significant effect on how hard the workout feels.
 Your favorite, up-tempo music can help you push through.
-We recommend using headphones that have an IPX7 rating or higher to keep out the sweat.

-Train with Your Friends
+5. Train With Your Friends

 Sweet Spot training is an effective and time-efficient way to train for the vast majority of cyclists.
 If you are ready to take your training to the next level, try building a customized plan with Plan Builder.